Amboseli National Park Safari.

 If the sky is clear you will have an incredible view of Mount Kilimanjaro, unfortunately, the times I have been to Amboseli, I have never encountered a clear Sky.

-At the foot of the Observation hill lie the enkongu Narok Marshes, where you are most likely to spot Herds of Elephants and Hippos, it is a green area, this makes the area stand out from the rest of the arid and dusty territory.
+At the foot of the Observation hill lie the enkongu Narok Marshes, where you are most likely to spot Herds of Elephants and Hippos, it is a green area, which makes the area stand out from the rest of the arid and dusty territory.

 To ice the cake of the observation hill, it is the perfect place for the sunset and Sun Rise as those warm sun Rays illuminate and brightens the whole undulating plain of the Amboseli National Park.

 5.)
 The Wildlife at the Amboseli National Park.

 Apart from the Elephants we still have the Big five (Did you know where the Name Big Five originated from?
 Well, the colonial hunters used to refer to the five most dangerous animals to hunt on foot, hence “The Big Five” I just hope they had found out this the hard way) except the Rhino which has become extinct in the recent time in Amboseli National Park.